 Homemade French Onion Soup is way easier than you think.
-The hardest part is caramelizing the onions, and that isn’t even hard – just a little time-consuming.
-The rest is just pouring and simmering and a little broiling.
-Well worth it when you end up with a bowl of rich French onion soup that covered in gooey cheese, you’ll understand!
+The hardest part is caramelizing the onions, and that isn't even hard.
+It is just a little time-consuming.
+The rest is just pouring, simmering, and a little broiling.
+Well worth it when you end up with a bowl of rich French onion soup that's covered in gooey cheese!

 French Onion Soup